 Another clip with great music and delivered in Gary Storm’s inimitable style.
 Featuring tracks by The Nice, Joni Mitchell.
 Laurie Anderson, Poco and more.
-I have not been including the comedy segments due to copyright concerns which I am trying to clarify and if I have the permission I will insert them as that was a key part of the program.
+Second Clip covers what is on first but has additional content not previously uploaded.

 OIL OF DOG PART EIGHT

 A wonderfully diverse set of acts including John Renbourn, Steeleye Span, The Strawbs, Gentle Giant, Yes, The Small Faces, Sonny and Cher, XTC and Captain Beyond, A few great comedy segments as well.

 Thanks to John54 from the SH Forum for id’ing the track below which is found at 32:30 on this clip.
 The track is not announced and had me stumped.

 OIL OF DOG PART 9

 This clip is from late 1983 or very early 1984 based on some of the tracks which are announced as new.
 Gary Storm at his best playing everything from obscurities and art rock to top 40 hits.
 Music featured includes Scritti Politi, The Talking Heads, The Records, Dave Edmunds, The Shocking Blue, Cat Stevens, Ray Manzarek, the side long Pentangle track Jack-O-Ryan, Lenny Bruce, Robert Klein and more.
 Once again you will be amazed that such a format existed anywhere let alone on a commercial radio station in 1983.
 Another great example of true progressive underground programming.